Beagle conflict: Economic impact

 The arms race at both sides of the border after the Argentine refusal of the decision of the Court of Arbitration caused huge costs for the economy of the countries, until after the Falklands War:

 Aftermath

 The Beagle conflict was argued in legal and juridical terms, although it was eventually resolved as a political compromise.

 During the 1990s, under the presidency of Carlos Menem in Argentina and Eduardo Frei Ruiz-Tagle in Chile, they resolved almost all of their disputes and both countries began to work together both economically and militarily.

+In 1994, the Laguna del Desierto dispute was solved; an international tribunal awarded almost the whole zone to Argentina.
+After a refused appeal in 1995, Chile accepted the award.

+The Southern Patagonian Ice Field section of the border is the last remaining land border issue between Chile and Argentina.
+On August 1, 1991, the governments of Chile and Argentina agreed on a borderline, but the agreement was never ratified by the Argentine legislature.
+Later, in 1998, both governments agreed to redraw the borderline between Mount Fitz Roy and Daudet.
+Section A of the agreement (between Cerro Murallón and Daudet) and a small part of B (from Fitz Roy to a point defined to the west) was drawn; however, they also agreed that section B (from Fitz Roy to Murallón) would wait until completion of a detailed 1:50,000 scale map of the area with further negotiations.
+To date, this one section remains the final non-concluded boundary section and has been an irritant in Argentina-Chile relations.

 A number of prominent public officials in Chile still point to past Argentine treaty repudiations when referring to relations between the two neighbours.

+After the extended continental shelf concept was applied by Argentina to try to claim sea at the south of the point F of the 1984 agreement, the dispute over 5,302 km² of sea in the Southern Zone Sea started between both countries.
+Chile claims the area as non-extended continental shelf projected from the Diego Ramírez Islands, and claims that concept has prevalence over the extended one.